WNBA's Griner appears in Moscow court, detention extended

 - WATCH: Russia threatens Finland over potential NATO members

-She appeared for the brief hearing handcuffed, her dreadlocks covered in a red hoodie and her face held low.

-Boykov said "We did not receive any complaints about the detention conditions from our client."

-Griner, a two-time Olympic gold medallist, was detained at a Moscow airport after vape cartridges containing oil derived from cannabis were allegedly found in her luggage, which could carry a maximum penalty of 10 years in prison.
+Griner, a two-time Olympic gold medalist who plays for the Phoenix Mercury, was detained at a Moscow airport in February after vape cartridges containing oil derived from cannabis were allegedly found in her luggage.
+She faces drug smuggling charges that carry a maximum penalty of 10 years in prison.

+Griner appeared for the brief hearing at a court outside Moscow handcuffed, wearing an orange hoodie and holding her face down.
+She did not express “any complaints about the detention conditions,” Boykov said.

-The Biden administration says Griner, 31, is being wrongfully detained.
+The Biden administration says Griner is being wrongfully detained.
 The WNBA and U.S. officials have worked toward her release, without visible progress.

-The Russians have described Griner's case as a criminal offense without making any political associations.
+“Today's news on Brittney Griner was not unexpected, and the WNBA continues to work with the U.S. government to get BG home safely and as soon as possible,” the basketball league said in a statement.

+State Dept spokesman Ned Price said diplomats from the U.S. Embassy in Moscow spoke with Griner on Friday and reported she “is doing as well as can be expected in these circumstances.”

-Despite the strain, Russia and the United States carried out an unexpected prisoner exchange last month -- trading ex-marine Trevor Reed for Konstantin Yaroshenko, a Russian pilot serving a 20-year federal sentence for conspiring to smuggle cocaine into the U.S. While the U.S. does not typically embrace such exchanges, it made the deal in part because Yaroshenko had already served a long portion of his prison sentence.
+Despite the strain, Russia and the United States carried out an unexpected prisoner exchange last month - trading former Marine Trevor Reed for Konstantin Yaroshenko, a Russian pilot serving a 20-year federal prison sentence for conspiring to smuggle cocaine into the United States.

+While the U.S. does not typically embrace such exchanges, it made the deal in part because Yaroshenko had already served a long portion of his sentence.

-The Russians may consider Griner a potential part of another such exchange.
+The Russians may consider Griner someone who could figure into another such exchange.

 It's not entirely clear why the U.S. government, which for weeks had been more circumspect in its approach, reclassified Griner as a wrongful detainee.
 But under federal law, there are a number of factors that go into such a characterization, including if the detention is based on being an American or if the detainee has been denied due process